gmetzker/serverless-plugin-lambda-dead-letter/README.md

 Dead letter settings are assigned via a new `deadLetter` property nested under a function in a `serverless.yml` file.
 The property name `deadLetter` was used rather than `deadLetterConfig` so that future internal implementations of `deadLetterConfig`, that will most likely be directly supported by CloudFormation natively, will not conflict.

-There are methods to inform the plugin how you want to wire up the DLQ.
+There are several methods to configure the Lambda deadLetterConfig.

-You can also set an empty targetArn to remove a previously set deadLetter DLQ:  [Remove Dead Letter Resource](#remove-deadletter-resource)
+* [Method-1](#method-1):  Use a pre-existing queue/topic.
+* [Method-2](#method-2):  Use a queue/topic created in the resources.
+* [Remove Dead Letter Resource](#remove-deadletter-resource):  Remove any deadletter queue/topic that was previously assigned.

 ### Method-1
 Use the `targetArn` property to specify the exact SQS queue or SNS topic to use for Lambda dead letter messages.
 In this case the queue\topic must already exist as must the queue\topic policy.